The REVERDY range proposes feeds offering an optimal coverage of requirements of all these vitamins, no matter what the age or activity of your horse.

 For horses in training, supply must be reinforced because:

 - They are confined to stables for long periods of the day.

 - Their skeletal structures are confronted to daily stress.

-The major biological antioxidant and as such it:
+It's the major biological antioxidant and as such Vitamin E:

 - Prevents lipid reserves from oxidising.

-- By protecting vitamin A and essential fatty acids.
+- Intervenes in reproduction by protecting vitamin A and essential fatty acids.